 Here are answers to the most commonly asked questions about Renewal.
 If you have additional questions, feel free to contact us.

 You can ask any questions that you might have at that time.
-If you are ready to schedule, our assistant or the therapist can get you scheduled.
+If you are ready to schedule, Heather or the therapist can get you scheduled.
 It varies how quickly you can get in depending on the therapist and both of your schedules at the time but we will make every effort to get you in as soon as possible.
 We realize it’s not fun to wait once you make this decision.

 What is your cancellation policy?
 We know that your time is important.
 When you schedule an appointment, we are making a commitment to you to be there for you at that time and you will have all of our focus and attention.
 As a client, your part of the relationship is to attend the sessions that you schedule.